Certified Addictions Counselor II

 - Combination of comparable skills, experience, and education.

-- Experience working with individuals who are or have been criminally involved (returning citizens).
+- Experience working with individuals who are or have been justice involved (returning citizens).

 - Understanding and supportive of a trauma-informed system of care.